 Throughout this Agreement Addendum, the following words are defined as follows: "shall" and "must" indicates a mandatory program policy; "should" indicates a recommended program policy; and "can" or "may" indicates a suggestion or consideration.
-Also, the full citation for one of the references cited throughout this document is: Guidelines for Perinatal Care, Eighth Edition, October 2017, American Academy of Pediatrics and The American College of Obstetricians and Gynecologists.
+Also, the full citation for the reference used throughout this document to aid in setting the standards of care is: (2017) Guidelines for Perinatal Care, Eighth Edition, Elk Grove Village, IL: Washington, DC, American Academy of Pediatrics and The American College of Obstetricians and Gynecologists.
+A supplemental resource list to help with guidelines, implementation, and management of the requirements outlined in this activity can be found on the Women, Infant and Community Wellness Section (WICWS) website with the current year Agreement Addendum.